ShashankRallapalli25/ShashankRallapalli.github.io/README.md

 -	Employed machine learning algorithms in Python using scikit-learn and TensorFlow, to accurately forecast billed and unbilled vendor payments for the next financial year with 78% accuracy.
 -	Optimized Tableau dashboard operational time to 2-8 seconds by optimizing data access through the creation of efficient stored procedures and views using SQL in Snowflake data warehouse.

+**Company: Tech Mahindra (Lear Corporation & Honeywell)** **Data Analyst - (March 2018 – January 2021)**
+-	Translated intricate user requirements into comprehensive reports and analytical dashboards, fostering clear communication between technical and non-technical stakeholders.
+-	Applied advanced data modeling techniques in SQL and Power BI, ensuring the integrity and efficiency of data structures for improved analytical accuracy.
+-	Created live Power BI reports for continuous monitoring of plant functionality and efficiency, resulting in a significant improvement in plant efficiency to 96%.
+-	Boosted performance with a live notification feature for business leaders using Power BI server capabilities, reducing issue resolution delays by 40%.
+-	Analyzed complex historical data to identify four least-performing plants with overall efficiency below 80% and reported findings to business stakeholders through Tableau.
+-	Showcased expertise in Direct Query, M Query Editor, and DAX Syntax within Power BI, enhancing report efficiency to 10 seconds for both live and extract queries.
+-	Directed the implementation of efficient SQL views and procedures in Snowflake and automated 70% of data manipulation tasks.
+-	Utilized ETL tools to build data pipelines, automating the data ingestion process into snowflake.

 ## Projects
 ### Capstone: Rapid Text-to-SQL Large language Model Chatbot